Chapter Eighty One IV

 “It’s the M4 carbine, standard model, semi-auto, can fire a three round burst.
 I’m a bit more used to the M4-A1full automatic and the M4 MWS, lots of toys come with it, grenade launcher, laser sight, but that’s not what we’re here for.
 Shall I dismantle and reassemble?”

 Saunders smiles, “Won’t be necessary, ma’am.
 Care to give it a go?”

-He hands me an M4 with an empty clip, testing whether I could tell by the weight.
+He hands me an M4 with an empty magazine, testing whether I could tell by the weight.

 There is a one pound difference in total weight with thirty rounds than with none.